jhudsl/tidyversecourse/manuscript/prediction.md

 Finally, it's important to always keep in mind that the **interpretation of your inferential data analysis** is incredibly important.
 When you use linear regression to test for association, you're looking at the relationship between the two variables.
 While girth can be used to infer a tree's height, this is just a correlation.
 It **does not mean** that an increase in girth **causes** the tree to grow more.
 Associations are *correlations*.
 They are **not** causal.

-For now, however, in response to our question, can we infer a tree's height from its girth, the answer is yes.
+For now, however, in response to our question, can we infer a black cherry tree's height from its girth, the answer is yes.
 We would expect, on average, a tree's height to increase 0.255 inches for every one inch increase in girth.

 ### Correlation Is Not Causation